wcde/vJoy/README.md

 # vJoy
 ## BRUNNER disclaimer
-This repo is forked from [njz3/vJoy](https://github.com/njz3/vJoy), where Benjamin did a great job adding/improving FFB features.
+This repo is forked from [njz3/vJoy](https://github.com/njz3/vJoy), where Benjamin did a great job adding/improving FFB features. \
-People with newer platforms like Windows 11 couldn't use those features though, because of driver signing requirements. vJoy has proven to be a valuable tool for us, so we decided to contribute to the project by sponsoring the signing process.
+People with newer platforms like Windows 11 couldn't use those features though, because of driver signing requirements.\
+vJoy has proven to be a valuable tool for us, so we decided to contribute to the project by sponsoring the signing process.\
 Brunner does **not** intend to spend a lot of resources maintaining and improving this project.
-If someone comes up with important fixes or big improvements however, we **might** go through the signing process again to provide binaries in the releases section of this repository.
+If someone comes up with important fixes or big improvements however, we **might** go through the signing process again to provide binaries in the [Releases](https://github.com/BrunnerInnovation/vJoy/releases) section of this repository.\
 Only Windows 10 and Windows 11 are supported.

 Virtual Joystick